Phone: (814) 472-3058

 The education program at Saint Francis University will strive to instill the belief that teaching and learning comprise a holistic process that connects ideas and disciplines to each other and to the personal experiences, environments, and communities of students.
 Consequently, the process of teaching must be dynamic and reciprocal, responding to the many contexts within which students learn.
 Such teaching demands that teachers integrate their knowledge of subjects, students, the community, and curriculum to create a bridge between learning goals and learners' lives.

 Since most of our students are already balancing work and family responsibilities, we schedule many of our classes in the evenings or on weekends, and at multiple off-campus locations, in addition to the Saint Francis University campus, in order to provide students with a greater degree of flexibility.
-Evening classes are offered in fall and spring.
-Day and evening classes are offered in the summer.
+Evening classes are offered in fall, spring and two summer sessions.

 Students may apply at any time; applications are accepted and processed by the department year-round.
 A student may enroll in up to six credits while his/her application is being completed and processed.

-For admission requirements and application forms, please visit the Admissions link at the left.
+For admission requirements and application forms, please click on the MEd Admissions Application link at the left.

 No, only official transcripts sent directly from the outside institutions will be accepted.

-No. However, you will not receive a teaching certificate at the completing of the Master of Education degree program.
+No. However, you will not receive a teaching certificate at the completion of the Master of Education degree program.

-For information regarding financial aid, visit the financial information page.
+For information regarding student loans, visit the Financial Aid web page.

-No, the Saint Francis University degree programs and certification programs are separate and one does not lead to the other.
-For instance, if you wish to enroll in a non-degree certification program to teach elementary/special education or a secondary education area, you will be taking undergraduate courses which do not lead to a Master’s degree.
+No, the Saint Francis University degree programs and certification programs are separate programs.
+For instance, if you wish to enroll in the post-baccalaureate certification program to teach secondary education, you will be taking a combination of both undergraduate and graduate courses.
+Some courses are available at the graduate level and the credits may count towards a master's degree.
+See MEd Degrees and Programs on the left menu.